How Much Should I Charge for Lawn Care? (2026 Pricing Guide)

 How to Know If Your Prices Are Too Low

 Three red flags: (1) you close more than 80% of the bids you send out, (2) you're always booked but your bank account doesn't reflect it, and (3) customers never push back on price.
-If nobody's flinching, you're undercharging.
-I aim for a 55–65% close rate.
-That tells me I'm priced at the upper end of fair, which is exactly where I want to be.
+If nobody's flinching, you're probably undercharging.
+A 55–65% close rate is often a healthier target than winning nearly every bid.

 Run the numbers backward.
 If your overhead (truck payments, insurance, fuel, trimmer line, blades, etc.) runs $3,200 a month and you want to pay yourself $75K a year, you need $9,450/month before labor costs for employees.
 Divide that by the number of production hours you can realistically sell.
 That's your minimum hourly rate.
 Everything below it is a losing account, no matter how "easy" the yard is.